-- [1] Do supermarket chains tailor their pricing strategies to local market conditions? - [2] Are chains heterogeneous in their propensity to choose a particular pricing strategy?

-• [3] How do firms react to the expected pricing strategies of their rivals?

-\ Is there strategic complementarity of substitutability in the choice of pricing strategy?

-- \ If choice of pricing as entry model: substitutability. - \ If choice of pricing as choice of price level: complementarity.
+- How supermarket pricing strategies depend on: - [1] Demand Composition of local consumers (e.g., income, age, etc). - [2] Costs Firm's characteristics (e.g., size, vertical relations). - [2] Competition Pricing strategies of their rivals. - Strategic complementarity of substitutability in the choice of pricing strategy? - \ If choice of pricing as entry model: substitutability. - \ If choice of pricing as choice of price level: complementarity.